khulnasoft/integrations-core/hive/README.md

 ### Installation

-The Hive check is included in the [Datadog Agent][2] package.
+The Hive check is included in the [Khulnasoft Agent][2] package.
 No additional installation is needed on your server.

 ### Configuration